The Critic (TV series): Streaming and home media

 Responding to the successful DVD sales of Family Guy and The Simpsons, Columbia TriStar Home Entertainment decided to release The Critic: The Complete Series DVD box set on January 27, 2004, which includes all 2 seasons and 23 TV episodes (in their original production order) and the webisodes.
 The show achieved good sales, jumping onto the DVD list at 14 on Amazon, and quickly going through five issuings.

 On June 8, 2021, Mill Creek Entertainment re-released The Critic: The Complete Series on DVD in Region 1.

 The series was previously available on Crackle but is no longer available there.
 It is currently available on Tubi.

 Possible revival

-in March 28, 2025, Jon Lovitz on Twitter posted about if they want the show back as he asks for everyone to share his post for interests on reviving the show by quoting “You keep telling me you want it back.
+On March 28, 2025, Jon Lovitz posted on Twitter about reviving the show by stating, “You keep telling me you want it back.
 I've been trying for years!
 Well, now, creator Al Jean is on board!!!
 If you want it back, we need your help!
 Please like this post and spread the word!
 So we can show the studio, how many people want it!”.